marirs/pigeon/README.md

 anything@anotherdomain.com
 ```

-Pigeon lets you route all of them from your own infrastructure.
+Hosted forwarding services do this well, and they do it on their infrastructure, under their limits, with your mail passing through their systems.
+Pigeon does the same job on a machine you control.

-There is no web interface to maintain and no separate database server to operate.
+Configuration lives in SQLite and is managed entirely through the `pigeon` command.
+There is no web interface to maintain and no external database to operate.

-Configuration is managed entirely through the CLI and stored locally in SQLite.

 ---

 ## Features

+**Inbound forwarding**

-- Multiple domains
+- Multiple domains on one host
 - Unlimited aliases
+- Exact, wildcard and reject rules
+- Plus-addressing (`hello+tag@` routes through `hello@`)
+- Multiple destinations per alias
+- Per-domain default destination, inherited by aliases
+- Bulk destination retargeting across domains
 - Catch-all forwarding
-- Multiple forwarding destinations
+- SRS envelope rewriting
+- DKIM signature preservation
+- ARC sealing
+- Loop detection
+- Delivery queue with retry and bounce handling

+**Outbound sending**

+- Authenticated submission on port 587
+- Application credentials, not mailbox passwords
+- Per-identity and per-domain send authorisation
-- SQLite-backed configuration
+- DKIM signing
+- Direct-to-MX or upstream relay delivery
+- Rate limits and abuse controls

+**Operations**

 - CLI-only management
 - Headless daemon
-- DNS readiness checks
-- MX validation
-- SPF validation
-- DKIM configuration checks
-- DMARC validation
-- TLS checks
+- MX, SPF, DKIM, DMARC, PTR and TLS validation
-- Forwarding route inspection
+- Route inspection without sending mail
-- Delivery queue and retry handling
-- Local DKIM key management
-- Loop detection
+- Email alerts when a domain is gated or recovers
 - Structured logging
-- IPv4 and IPv6 support
+- IPv4 and IPv6
-- systemd-friendly operation
+- systemd-friendly
-- No dashboard
-- No telemetry
-- No cloud dependency

 ---